Thursday, July 7, 2016

 The UN and religion, Part 2

-Does the UN have any teeth?
+Is the UN a paper tiger?
+Does it have any teeth?

 It is not an academic question.
 There will come a time when it will need teeth.